jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/MLP_ConvNets_theory.md

 <p style="text-align: center;">AlexNet architecture, from [26].
 The network is split horizontally because it needed to be trained on two different GPUs.</p>

 On top of the last fully-connected layer, either a Softmax or a SVM is placed, to perform the final classification.
 Other relevant CNN that follow this same scheme are the VGG16/19 [36] (by Oxford VGG research group), the Inception (first called GoogLeNet [37], by Google) and the ResNet [38] (by Microsoft).

-<a name='regularization'></a>
-### Regularization Methods

-The learning capacity of a network is defined by its number of weights and its depth.
-A deep architecture will typically have millions (AlexNet has 60M parameters, and the VGG16 has 138M parameters), and a majority of those come from the fully-connected layers as conv layers have weight sharing which decreases their number.
-A single fully-connected layer with 4,096 neurons, where its input layer also has 4,096 neurons, will contain 16M parameters on its own (4,096 x 4,096).
-A model with so many parameters can easily overfit to any training dataset, as it has the capacity to memorize it.
-To avoid the overfitting problem, several regularization methods have been proposed for deep architectures.
-These include:

-- L1/L2 regularization: This method tries to avoid spiking values of weights by adding a penalization to their squared magnitude.
-- Dropout [27]: This method sets to zero random neurons with a certain probability during training, sparsifying the ANN connectivity in practice.
-Dropout is most useful on fully-connected layers.
-- Batch Normalization [39]: This method normalizes each input batch by both mean and variance, typically after fully-connected layers.
-It serves both as a regularizing and to solve problems related with weight initialization, while also speeding up convergence.
-- Layer Normalization [44]: This method is similar to batch normalization, but mean and variance are computed at layer level.
-This is particularly useful for RNN (where batch normalization is not directly applicable) and fully-connected layers, but it does not work very well for conv layers.
-It can speed up convergence even faster than batch normalization.

-See [24] for further details on regularization methods.